LesMuguro/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a function that checks for lowercase character.
+This is a function that checks for alphabetic character.